 Why is it important?

-The inscription around the rim of the horn talks about the battle of Sheriffmuir, but also mentions skirmishes in the north of Scotland and at Preston, in the north-east of England.
+The inscription around the rim of the horn talks about the battle of Sheriffmuir, but also mentions skirmishes in the north of Scotland and at Preston, in the north-west of England.

 Its pro-Hanoverian text includes the boldly triumphant: ‘Ye Pretender ye Erl of Mar & ye rest of ye Party run away to Perth’.